dikyardiyanto17/mediasoup-nodejs/README.md

 - You can calculate the number of consumers in your call session and see the max number of users your CPU can handle

 ## Question
+- When 100 user hit the join room in the sametime?
 - Is 1 Core have a different port?
+- 4 User have 25% CPU?
 ```js
 const createWorker = async () => {
     worker = await mediasoup.createWorker({